adnan-on-github/AskHRchatbot/README.md

 # 💼 AskHR Chatbot

-A production-grade **Retrieval-Augmented Generation (RAG)** chatbot for HR-related queries, built with FastAPI, LangChain, OpenAI GPT-4o, ChromaDB, and a Streamlit chat frontend — fully containerised with Docker Compose.
+A production-grade **Retrieval-Augmented Generation (RAG)** chatbot for HR-related queries, built with FastAPI, LangChain, ChromaDB, and a Streamlit chat frontend — fully containerised with Docker Compose.

+Supports **OpenAI** (GPT-4o) and **HuggingFace** (Inference API or local model loading) as interchangeable LLM providers, switchable per-session from the chat UI.

 ---

 ## Features

+- **Dual LLM provider** — switch between **OpenAI** (GPT-4o) and **HuggingFace** (Inference API or local weights) per-session from the Streamlit sidebar, with no backend restart required
+- **Configurable embeddings** — use OpenAI or HuggingFace sentence-transformers for ChromaDB, controlled via `EMBEDDING_PROVIDER`
 - **Conversational RAG** — multi-turn chat with per-session memory (window of 10 exchanges)
 - **SSE streaming** — real-time token-by-token response delivery
 - **MMR retrieval** — Maximal Marginal Relevance retrieval for diverse, non-redundant context